| Truck Accident Injury Lawyer

 See the Latest Truck Accident Blog Posts

-It is more important to hire a lawyer when you are involved in a collision with a truck than when it is just an auto collision.
+It is more important to hire a truck accident injury lawyer when you are involved in a collision with a truck than when it is just an auto collision.
 The trucking industry is very sophisticated and will make it difficult for you to recover for your property loss and any personal injuries you may have sustained.

 Patrick O’Brien has handled trucking claims where the injury was caused by the driver dropping his cell phone, by speeding, by driving too fast for the weather conditions, inattention of his surroundings, and failure to keep a careful lookout.